bobheadxi/bobheadxi.github.io/_posts/2017-8-9-dependency-injection.md

 star: false
 category: blog
 author: robert
-description: Markdown summary with different options
+description: A quick intro to dependency injection with Dagger
 ---

 As the summer progressed, my part time job selling pickles began to take up 4 to 7 hours per day, pretty much every single day.
 As fun as eating, chopping, packing, and talking about pickles was, I felt I needed a change of pace in my spare time.
 Something fun.
 Unfortunately, _Game of Thrones_ only came along once a week, so I filled the rest of my time with something just as fun: sitting in front of a laptop for hours on end.